credentials/credentials.github.io/proposals/irma-without-apdus.md

 title: "Proposal: IRMA without APDU's"
 permalink: /proposals/irma-without-apdus/
 ---
-_**This document is still work in progress!**_

-Until recently the IRMA token has always been a smart card as it offers very high levels of security.
-This focus allowed the IRMA system to thrive, but also imposed some restrictions on the system.
-Recently, we have been exploring other token carriers, like a smart phone.
-To enable working with the smart card, the interface has always been defined in terms of APDUs (the low level commands that you send to your smart card).
-However, when working with other tokens (for example a smart phone), this is not a natural interface.

-We propose a new protocol here for requesting and sending disclosure proofs between the token and the verifier, and issuing credentials to the token, based on JSON instead of on APDU's.
+This page documents the JSON-based protocol that IRMA (more specifically, the [IRMA Android app](https://github.com/credentials/irma_android_cardemu) and the [IRMA API server](https://github.com/credentials/irma_api_server)) uses for issuing and verifying attributes.

-# The setup
+# Introduction

-The workflow for the user should be as follows.
-Suppose she wants to watch a video on IrmaTube; we assume that she already has the proper credential on her token, which we assume to be the cardemu app for now (but see the section "Smart cards" below).
+The workflow when a user discloses attributes is as follows (the workflow when issuing is almost the same).
+Suppose she wants to watch a video on IrmaTube; we assume that she already has the proper credential on her token, which we assume to be the IRMA Android app for now.

 * The IrmaTube website displays a QR code as before,
 * The user scans it,